Telangana State Archaeology Museum: History

+The museum was renamed as Andhra Pradesh State Archaeology Museum in 1960 after formation of Andhra Pradesh and in 2009 was renamed as Dr Y. S. Rajasekhara Reddy State Museum.

 In 2008, a sword belonging to the Nizam and other artifacts were stolen from the museum.

 After the bifurcation of Andhra Pradesh and Telangana in 2014, the museum was renamed Telangana State Archeology Museum.

 Collection

 Egyptian

-This museum's most popular attraction is its Egyptian mummy of Princess Naishu which was brought in 1930 to Hyderabad by Nasir Nawaz Jung, the son-in-law of Asaf Jah VI.
+This museum's most popular attraction is its Egyptian mummy, believed to be of Princess Naishu, daughter of Ptolemy VI Philometor.
+It was brought in 1930 to Hyderabad by Nasir Nawaz Jung, the son-in-law of Asaf Jah VI.
 He presented it to the Asaf Jah VII, who donated it to the museum.
-He had reportedly bought it for 1000 pounds.
+Jung had reportedly bought it for 1000 pounds.
 It is one of the six Egyptian mummies in India, the others being in Lucknow, Mumbai, Vadodara, Jaipur, and Kolkata.

 The mummy, which previously was deteriorating, was restored in 2016 and placed in an oxygen-free case.
+This was not entirely successful and is at risk, as of 2025.

 Indian

 There is a huge gallery on Buddha dating back to the last century.
 The museum has a wide variety of archaeological artifacts from the Nizam and Kakatiya dynasty.